graphhopper/graphhopper/docs/core/technical.md

 can be determined.
 For bidirectional algorithms this is a bit more complicated and done in PathBidirRef.
 For [_Contraction Hierarchies_](http://ad-wiki.informatik.uni-freiburg.de/teaching/EfficientRoutePlanningSS2012)
  we use the _CHGraph_ which additionally holds shortcuts.
-While path extraction we need to identify those shortcuts and get the edges recursivly, this is done in Path4CH.
+While path extraction we need to identify those shortcuts and get the edges recursively, this is done in Path4CH.

 ## 3.1 Base Graph